Welcome to the XIST documentation!¶

 ll.ul4on– Object serialization

 ll.url– RFC 2396 compliant URLs

 ll.make– Object oriented make replacement

 ll.daemon– Forking daemon processes

-ll.sisyphus– Writing cron jobs with Python
+ll.sisyphus– Writing jobs with Python

 ll.color– RGB colors and color model conversion

 ll.pysql– Oracle import script